 I was a part of a professional video production atmosphere, gained hands-on experience in teaching video production, and I was able to apply organization and production skills in real-life work situations.
 I was also taught precision video capturing, organizing, and editing techniques that will be important assets to my future career.

 Employer Comments: “Joel excelled at completing tasks and projects.
 He was a dedicated learner that we enjoyed having work here.”

-The College of Engineering and Applied Science provides a diverse community with an accessible, quality education and produces a professionally oriented graduate who is interested in solving real-world problems.
+The College of Engineering, Design, and Computing provides a diverse community with an accessible, quality education and produces a professionally oriented graduate who is interested in solving real-world problems.

-The College of Engineering equips all engineering graduates with the solid knowledge in applied sciences and mathematics needed to solve challenging problems in their respective engineering disciplines.
+The College of Engineering, Design, and Computing equips all engineering graduates with the solid knowledge in applied sciences and mathematics needed to solve challenging problems in their respective engineering disciplines.

 Area Engineer Intern